The Council year shall be from July 1st through the following June 30th.

 An annual election for membership on the Council shall be held during the month of June.

-The Election Committee shall be responsible for conducting the election within the framework of the provisions outlined in the following:
+The Vice President shall be responsible for conducting the election within the framework of the provisions outlined in the following:

-The Election Committee shall prepare a time line of specific dates for holding the election and shall submit the time line to the Council for its consideration and approval at a regular meeting.
+The Vice President shall prepare a time line of specific dates for holding the election and shall submit the time line to the Council for its consideration and approval at a regular meeting.